 One of my favorite things about summer is the smell of peppermint—from the fields, after a cutting; from the tubs full of fresh-chopped mint, as they’re trucked by our place on the way to the distillery; and even from the pummy (the word comes from pomace), when it’s steaming in a heap in my garden a year after harvest.

 The peppermint grown commercially in the Willamette Valley nearly all gets distilled into oil, for toothpaste, chewing gum, and candy.
 After the mint is cut and chopped in the field, it’s blown into enormous enclosed tubs that each become part of a still.
 One hose is attached at the base of the tub to inject steam, and another is attached to the top of the tub to collect the oily steam and feed it into a condenser.
 In a separator can, the oil rises to the top of the water.
-The steamed mint “hay” then gets dumped in piles, where it fragrantly rots into what must be one of the world’s best combined soil conditioner– fertilizers (provided the mint hasn’t been sprayed with a long-lasting herbicide like Stinger).
+The steamed mint “hay” then gets dumped in piles, where it fragrantly rots into what must be one of the world’s best combined soil conditioner–fertilizers (provided the mint hasn’t been sprayed with a long-lasting herbicide such as Stinger).

 If you want peppermint for tea or any other purpose, your local mint farmer might not be prepared to accommodate you.
 My children, when they were little, addressed this problem by ripping a peppermint stolon from a neighbor’s field and burying it in our front garden.
 This is actually the way mint is normally propagated; seedlings are too variable.
 In the front garden the mint has spread a little over the years, but not much, because I give this thirsty herb scant summer water.
 In this way I’ve managed to ensure enough peppermint for an occasional cup of tea without the whole garden’s turning into a peppermint patch.